Rhumsiki Peak, Cameroon © Amcaja

 The Mandara Mountains are a volcanic range extending about 125 miles (200km) in northern Cameroon, along the border with Nigeria.
 Hiking in the remarkably beautiful landscapes of the Mandara Mountains is one of the most popular activities for tourists exploring Cameroon.
 The spectacular rock formations and lush valleys and hills are interspersed with traditional villages with round huts, where visitors can experience authentic local culture.
 The Mofu ethnic group dominates the region and the hillside villages subsist mainly through terrace farming, with sorghum the principal crop.
 One of the most famous of these villages is Rhumsiki, which is stunningly situated in rugged mountain scenery.
-Other notable villages worth a visit include Djingliya, Tourou, Koza, Maga and Mora.
-Foreigners are likely to be welcomed warmly in all these villages and the best way to explore the lovely region is by trekking from village to village.
+Other notable villages worth a visit include Djingliya, Tourou, Koza, Maga, and Mora.